Plan the Commissioning Process

-Should an independent Commissioning Authority be retained, and if so, when?
-How will the commissioned systems be tested, inspected, and documented?
+Should an independent Commissioning Provider (CxP) be retained, and if so, when?
+How will the systems be tested, inspected, and documented?
 How much should be budgeted for commissioning and special testing services?
-Once a project delivery team has determined critical project goals and requirements, these questions are answered by planning the commissioning process.
+Once a project delivery team has determined critical project goals and requirements, these questions are answered by creating The Commissioning Plan.
 This page is about incorporating a project's performance requirements into a plan that defines the commissioning scope, process, responsibilities, budget, and documentation requirements.

 This WBDG page provides information on common commissioning planning practices and related resources.

 The commissioning plan should be outlined at the same time that a project team determines project performance requirements.
 The focus of commissioning efforts should be appropriate to a project's size, complexity, its housed mission, and an owner's risk management strategy.
 After the project delivery team has determined the essential project performance requirements, goals for project quality, efficiency, and functionality can then be established, and the commissioning plan can be developed.

 There are numerous ways to assemble and structure a commissioning team.
 For optimum project performance a single entity should lead the process from start to finish so that the overall process, principles, and objectives are constant.

 The CxP is an objective, independent advocate of the Owner.
 However, fulfilling the role and functions of the CxP will depend on the needs of each project and is somewhat driven by budget and expertise needed.
 If the CxP's firm has other project responsibilities, or is not under direct contract to the Owner, a conflict of interest exists.
 Wherever this occurs, the CxP discloses, in writing, the nature of the conflict and the means by which the conflict shall be managed.
 Regardless of where the responsibility for building commissioning lies, it is important that the person or persons maintain a position of impartiality to assure there is no conflict of interest.
 Common approaches to structuring commissioning roles and responsibilities include: